-And how do spots on the bench open up?
+And how do spots open on the bench?

 The Constitution says that justices “shall hold their Offices during good Behaviour.”
 2019 translation: they’re appointed for life, but they may pass away while serving, retire or be forced out by impeachment (only one Supreme Court justice was impeached).
 On average, justices serve about 16 years and a new one comes onto the bench about every two years.